sandovallentisco/sandovallentisco.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Psychological Methods, University of Murcia, 2024 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Cognitive Neuroscience, University of Granada, 2010
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Psychology, University of Murcia, 2019

 Work experience
 ======